-A donation can also be made through a type of life insurance policy known as a Whole Life policy.
+Donations can be made through a type of life insurance policy known as a Whole Life policy.
 Donors can donate a lump sum from their estates by designating the amount in their will.
 If the donors create a charitable trust or a revocable family trust, a portion of the value of the trust can be designated as a donation to qualified 501(c)(3) organizations such as WATCVM.
-When using insurance policies as vehicles for charitable contributions, the appropriate organization can listed as a beneficiary of the policy.
+When using insurance policies as vehicles for charitable contributions, the appropriate organization can be listed as a beneficiary of the policy.